MacTee/KSP-Mod-Admin-aOS/KSPModAdmin/docs/ReadMe.txt

    - Start KSP Mod Admin via mono ...
  Linux:
    - Install the Mono framework. (by type "sudo apt-get install mono-complete" in your terminal)
-   - Install mozilla certificats. (by type "mozroots --sync --import" in your terminal)
+   - Install Mozilla certificates. (by type "mozroots --sync --import" in your terminal)
    - Just extract/copy the KSP Mod Admin folder from the zip to any location you want.
    - Start KSP Mod Admin via mono ...